 - Developing a high alcohol tolerance

-- Experiencing withdraw symptoms like sweating, shaking, or nausea when you do not drink
+- Experiencing withdrawal symptoms like sweating, shaking, or nausea when you do not drink

-Even if you aren’t experiencing these symptoms, don’t wait until you are.
-If you feel that alcohol and anxiety are making your life worse, and pushing you into circumstances where you feel unhappy and guilty, then consider cutting down the amount of alcohol in your life or cutting it out altogether.
+Even if you aren't experiencing these symptoms, don't wait until you are.
+If you feel that alcohol and anxiety are making your life worse, and pushing you into circumstances where you feel unhappy and guilty, consider reducing alcohol in your life or removing it altogether.

 Signs Of An Anxiety Disorder

-It is important to recognize if you have symptoms of an anxiety disorder, because it can make you far more susceptible to developing an alcohol dependency.
+It is essential to recognize if you have symptoms of an anxiety disorder because it can make you far more susceptible to developing an alcohol dependency.

-Some signs that you may be suffering from an anxiety disorder include:
+Some signs that you may be suffering from an anxiety disorder include the following:

 - Frequently feeling nervous, restless, tense, or stressed out.

 - Frequently feeling a sense of panic, as if things will suddenly go wrong, and you will lose control.

 - Lack of productivity due to: